restatedev/documentation/docs/typescript-sdk/side-effects.md

 resolved Promise.

 Between retries, this function will do a suspendable Restate sleep.
-The sleep time starts with the 'initialDelayMs' value and doubles on each retry, up to a maximum of maxDelayMs.
+The sleep time starts with the `initialDelayMs` value and doubles on each retry, up to a maximum of `maxDelayMs`.

-The returned Promise will be resolved successfully once the side effect action completes successfully and will be rejected with an error if the maximum number of retries (as specified by 'maxRetries') is exhausted.
+The returned Promise will be resolved successfully once the side effect action completes successfully and will be rejected with an error if the maximum number of retries (as specified by `maxRetries`) is exhausted.

 ```typescript
 const ctx = restate.useContext(this);